 Here are some tips to help keep your identity secure:

-- Legacy Bank, nor any other trustworthy financial provider, will initiate emails or requests for your personal or financial information.
+- Grundy National Bank, nor any other trustworthy financial provider, will initiate emails or requests for your personal or financial information.
 If you receive a request, it’s a good practice to call or stop by your local bank to inquire about the request.

 - Be very alert with calls or emails urging you to act quickly because your account may be suspended or closed, or to update personal information.
 This type of call or email will not address you by name but would use a more generic greeting such as “Dear or “Dear Valued Customer’